 Singapore American School experiential learning

-It allows small groups of students and teachers to explore a challenge, theme or place.
-Its goals include challenging oneself, working with peers, getting to know teachers outside the school setting, exploring new places, skills and subjects, and helping others.
-Courses vary from year to year.
-They range from activities in Singapore to international trips to nations in the Asia-Pacific region and beyond.
-Some opportunities offered to SAS students include trekking in the Himalayas of Nepal, service in the Philippines, exploring the spirituality and culture of Tibet, investigating the history of Turkey, student teaching at SAS’s elementary and middle schools and sailing or golfing in Singapore.
+The experiential learning courses vary from year to year.
+They will range from activities in Singapore to international trips to nations in the Asia-Pacific region and beyond.
+Some opportunities offered to SAS students include trekking in the Himalayas of Nepal, service in the Philippines, exploring the spirituality and culture of Tibet, investigating the history of Turkey, student teaching at SAS’s elementary and middle schools, and sailing or golfing in Singapore.

-A student recalls a recent experiential learning activity
+A student recalls a recent global learning experience

 40 Woodlands Street 41